 401(k) Retirement Plan

 Retirement.
-Second only to healthcare in importance to employees, this type of benefit is hands-down one of the best ways to incentivize employee retention.
+Second only to healthcare in importance to employees, a retirement plan is hands-down one of the best ways to incentivize employee retention.

-There is a major caveat to 401(k) retirement plans – they have to be well-run.
+However, there is a major caveat to 401(k) retirement plans – they have to be well-run.
 A healthy 401(k) optimized for employee retention has high participation rates, an emphasis on accessibility, a clear and scheduled onboarding process, and access to personalized financial advisory services.
+And all that comes down to HR.

-Thankfully, boosting employee retention with improvements in a 401(k) plan is one of the few strategies that isn’t prohibitively expensive.
-In fact, an optimized 401(k) can actually save money for your business (and your employees).
+Thankfully, boosting employee retention with improvements in a 401(k) plan is one of the few strategies that isn’t prohibitively expensive, or time-consuming.
+In fact, an optimized 401(k) can actually save money for everyone involved, and be a lot easier to manage than you might have thought.

 Wellness and Work-life Balance

-This strategy covers a broad range of potential employee benefits and tactics like leave benefits, flexible working benefits, wellness benefits, and family benefits.
+If there’s anyone who understands how important it is to maintain comprehensive employee wellness, it’s HR.
+This strategy covers a broad range of potential employee benefits and tactics - like leave benefits, flexible working benefits, wellness benefits, and family benefits.
 Wellness and a good work-life balance are about providing your employees with the tools they need to be happy in their job (and thus much more likely to stay).

 These types of initiatives can include: